How to Build a Habit Tracker App as a Solo Developer

 Recommended Tech Stack

-If you want to ship the absolute fastest MVP, SvelteKit with a simple SQLite database and deploy to Cloudflare.
+If you want to ship the absolute fastest MVP, SvelteKit (@sveltejs/kit 2.61.1, published 2026-05-24, about 20,500 GitHub stars and 2 million weekly downloads) with a simple SQLite database deployed to Cloudflare D1.
 Habit data is inherently per-user, and the data volume is tiny, so you don't need anything fancy.
+Cloudflare's Wrangler CLI is at 4.95.0 (published 2026-05-26) and pulls roughly 20.3 million downloads a week, so the tooling is mature.

 Step-by-Step Plan